Google Ads for Your Business

 Display Ads

 Many people are also familiar with display or “banner” ads.
-These typically appear interspersed in or beside of a website’s or app’s content and are often purchased on a cost per thousand ad displays or “CPM” basis.
-Though these types of ads typically convert less often than others, they are effective in capturing users’ interest given their ability to include visual and animated creative assets.
-Targeting is highly important with display ads as well to ensure you’re only showing ads to shoppers within your market and with interests representative of your typical consumer.
+These appear alongside a website’s or app’s content and can be purchased on a cost-per-thousand ad displays or “CPM” basis.
+Though this ad format typically doesn’t produce a high conversion rate on its own, it’s particularly effective in capturing shoppers’ interest through visual creative.
+Targeting is important with display ads as well to ensure you’re only showing ads to shoppers within your market and with interests representative of your typical customer.

-Many companies also utilize remarketing in order to only show ads to recent visitors of their website who left without completing a desired action such as a purchase.
+Many advertisers utilize remarketing to show ads specifically to recent visitors of their website who left without completing a desired action such as a purchase.
 Think of the last time you shopped for a product and then started seeing ads for it as you browsed other websites.
 These are effective “follow-up” ads, especially when combined with an offer to encourage the visitor to return and complete the desired conversion.

 Video Ads

-Google Ads also allows you to place ads on YouTube, after acquiring the platform back in 2006.
-Video ads offer eye-catching awareness over other advertising types and are also traditionally purchased on a CPM basis like display ads.
+Google Ads also allows you to place ads on YouTube after acquiring the platform in 2006.
+YouTube video ads offer eye-catching awareness over other ad formats and are also traditionally purchased on a CPM basis like display ads.
 Video ads have expanded to include both skippable and non-skippable ads, as well as Smart Bidding methods expanding beyond the traditional CPM cost basis.

-As with the other Google Ads offerings, targeting is essential to ensure you’re only showing video ads to shoppers within your market and with interests representative of your typical consumer.
+As with the other Google Ads offerings, targeting is essential to ensure you’re only showing video ads to shoppers within your market and with interests representative of your typical customer.

 What’s Next